 However, I must have overdone it.
 When I got to spring training my third year, and while trying to make the AA squad, near the end of spring training I PULLED MY HAMSTRING.
 This was just a week or two before final cuts and assignments were going to be made.
 I was devastated.
 My chances at AA ball were down the drain.
-Keep in mind I had NEVER pulled any muscle before and was pretty much injury free my whole career.
+Keep in mind I had NEVER pulled any muscle before and was pretty much injury free my whole college and pro career.

-So I basically just showed up every morning and hung out in the training room, stretching, doing light leg work, icing, whirlpool and just basically trying to get back out on the field as fast as I could.
-Around this time cuts and assignments were being made and players were being shipped to their respective cities to start the season.
+Not that I had a choice, but I listened and basically just showed up every morning and hung out in the training room, stretching, doing light leg work, icing, whirlpool and just basically trying to get back out on the field as fast as I could.
+Around this time, cuts and assignments were being made and players were being shipped to their respective cities to start the season.

 My “cup of coffee” story (Reds v.
 Pittsburg Pirates)

 Well life is funny, and I suppose fate sometimes gets the best of things and directs you were you are supposed to be.
-As I was coming off my leg injury and missing my bus to Chattanooga, I was still pumping away on the exercise bike trying to rehab my leg when someone (I don't know who it was) walked up to me and said:
+As I was coming off my leg injury and missing my bus and hopeful assignment to Chattanooga AA, I was still pumping away on the exercise bike trying to rehab my leg when someone (I don't know who it was) walked up to me and said:

 My first at-bat was against lefty Neal Heaton (an all-star the year before).
-He hung a curve and I lined it to left for a single.
+He hung a curve ball and I lined it to left for a single.
+This isn't so tough I said to myself.
 I didn't score a run, and the next inning when I took the field at third base, Ken Griffey Senior ran behind me and said “welcome to the big league kids.”
-I smiled at him and said “thanks Grif” and I remember looking up into clear blue sky and basically just getting lost in the moment.
+I smiled at him, winked and said “thanks Grif” and I remember looking up into clear blue sky and basically just getting lost in the moment.

-But I had to snap back to reality.
+But I had to snap back to reality quickly.
 The next batter up was Bobby Bonilla (another switch hitting all-star).
 He was hitting right handed on this occasion.
 Bonilla ripped a bullet down the third base line which hooked over the third base bag taking me deep into foul territory.
-I had no time to think, only to react and the next thing I felt was the ball sticking in my glove and I wielded around and fired one across the diamond catching Bonilla by just a hair.
+I had no time to think, only to react and the next thing I felt was the ball sticking in my glove and I wielded around and fired one across the diamond throwing Bonilla out by just a hair.

 My next time up I lined one to the second baseman Jose Lind (another all star) who had to lay out doing a full on dive to rob me of a hit.
-In baseball, as in life, sometimes you win and sometimes you lose.
-I nailed it but they got me out.
-I had one or two more at-bats, fly out and a walk I think, but that was basically a summary of the game.
-I had my day in the sun and my cup of coffee, and you know what, it tasted pretty damn good!
-I rode back on the bus back to Plant City, Florida were our camp was.
-I think I slept better that night than any other night of my life.
+In baseball, as in life, sometimes you win and sometimes you lose and it is a game of inches as they say.
+But I nailed it and it felt good anyway.

 Here is a link to the press coverage of the game.
 As you can see, I also scored a run!